-Sarah Schaefer, M.Ed., has been teaching K-12 Mathematics in public and private school settings since 1995.
-She understands your challenges when it comes to teaching and learning mathematics because she’s lived through her own.
+Sarah Schaefer, M.Ed., is the founder of Mathodology, contributing author of think!Mathematics, and lead author of Developing Roots (Kindergarten).
+She has been teaching K-12 Mathematics in public and private schools since 1995.
+She understands your challenges when it comes to teaching and learning mathematics as she has lived the process.
 Schedules are limited.
 Classes are short.
 Change is constant.
 Teachers are being pulled in many directions while looking for ways to connect with students to enhance their understanding of mathematical content.
 As an early adopter of the Singapore methodology, Sarah’s iterative approach optimizes performance and maximizes knowledge retention.
 Sarah is passionate about mathematics, teaching, and creating relationships that result in deeper content knowledge.
-Her extensive experience in implementing the Singapore curriculum has involved not only students and teachers, but leading institutes which have adopted her collaborative process.
+Her extensive experience implementing the Singapore curriculum, both nationally and internationally, has involved not only students and teachers, but leading institutes which have adopted her collaborative process.
 While teaching at the prestigious Bolles School, Sarah created the curriculum from the ground up by simplifying and focusing on delivery and developing content knowledge.
-She empowers teachers, students, and parents to be creative in how they think about and understanding mathematics, which results in a more valuable and meaningful learning environment.
+She empowers teachers, students, and parents to be creative in how they think about and understand mathematics, resulting in a more valuable and meaningful learning environment.

 [Dr. Yeap] + Ban Har

 Director of Curriculum & Teacher Development- Pathlight School, Singapore

 Academic Director for Singapore & Anglo Singapore International School, Thailand